tawi1/DotsTrafficCity/docs/source/trafficPublic.rst

 #.
 Set :ref:`traffic group <pathTrafficGroup>` to `Public Transport` in the :ref:`TrafficCarEntityAuthoring <trafficCarEntityAuthoring>` component.
 #.
 Add :ref:`TrafficPublicAuthoring <trafficPublicAuthoring>` and :ref:`TrafficPublicCarCapacity <trafficPublicCarCapacity>` to the created vehicle.
 #.
 Tick on :ref:`Predefined Road <trafficPublicAuthoring>` if public transport will be routed via :ref:`TrafficPublicRoute <trafficPublicRoute>`. **[Optional step]**
 #.
-Create empty child `GameObject`, add :ref:`TrafficPublicEntryAuthoring <trafficPublicEntryAuthoring>` component and assign it to :ref:`TrafficPublicCarCapacity <trafficPublicCarCapacity>` component.
+Create empty child `GameObject`, add :ref:`VehicleEntryAuthoring <vehicleEntryAuthoring>` component and assign it to :ref:`TrafficPublicCarCapacity <trafficPublicCarCapacity>` component.
 #.
 Position the created entry `GameObject` where the pedestrian entrances/exits will be.
 #.
 Create :ref:`TrafficPublicRoute <trafficPublicRoute>` entity and set :ref:`carModel <carModel>` according to created public transport vehicle. **[Optional step]**